RM-Terrell/RM-Terrell.github.io/_posts/2021-08-12-react-components-in-django-templates.md

 };
 ```

 And with that done I could now script link the built `ParentComponent` file right where I needed it used.
-Note the script link is now _above_ the HTMl it eventually lands in.
-This is because its just loading the ParentComponent library, which gets called in the render method, instead of loading an auto executing script which needed the target HTML element already present in order for it to work.
+Note in the code below, that the script link is now _above_ the HTMl it eventually lands in.
+This is because it's just loading the ParentComponent library, which gets called in the render method, instead of loading an auto executing script which needed the target HTML element already present in order for it to work.

 ```html
 {% raw  %}